liberapay/liberapay.com/README.md

     $ createuser --username postgres --superuser $USER

 It's also convenient to set the authentication method to "trust" in pg_hba.conf for local connections, so you don't have to enter a password all the time.
-Once you locate and change pg_hba.conf you'll need to restart Postgres using pg_ctl.
+Reload Postgres using pg_ctl for this to take effect.

 Once Postgres is set up, run:

     $ ./makedb.sh

-That will create a new gittip superuser and a gittip database, populated with structure from ./schema.sql.
-If you want a separate db for running unit tests, start with the test target in ./Makefile, and then explore the ./swaddle utility for configuring different execution environments.
+That will create a new gittip superuser and a gittip database (with UTC as the default timezone), populated with structure from ./schema.sql.
+To change the name of the database and/or user, pass them on the command line:

+    $ ./makedb.sh mygittip myuser

+If you only pass one argument it will be used for both dbname and owner role:

+    $ ./makedb.sh gittip-test

 The schema for the Gittip.com database is defined in schema.sql.
 It should be considered append-only.
 The idea is that this is the log of DDL that we've run